LuchinChang/LuchinChang.github.io/_projects/ReLyMe.md

 ## Demo

 {% include youtubePlayer.html id=page.demoId class="rounded" caption="The melody generated with ReLyMe given the lyric of “Qing Hua Ci” by Jay Chou." %}

+## Acknowledgments

+This work was done while I was a research assistant at NextLab, Zhejiang University in 2022, and it is part of the Microsoft [Muzic](https://github.com/microsoft/muzic) open source library.